 How is the environment at at SWTA?

 It is very important to take lessons and train in an environment that is positive and encourages sportsmanship and good character above winning.
-This will ensure the correct growth of the child’s tennis game and also help them improve in life.
+This will ensure the correct growth of the child and their tennis game.
 We require all kids in our program to be respectful of their peers and demonstrate good sportsmanship at all times.
-This helps create a good learning environment for all player in our program.

 How much should we practice to become a competitive tennis player?